opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 ## bonds_moving_avg

 **Description**
 : This parameter controls how fast bonds will decay in the entire subnet.
-This has a direct impact on subnet validator.
+This is a unit-less number.
+This number has a direct impact on subnet validator.
 The faster the bonds decay the quicker a subnet validator will lose its dividends after the subnet validator is out of the `activity_cutoff`.

 If this `bonds_moving_avg` value is low, then the moving average of the bonds will decay slowly.
 This will allow the subnet validator to become active again, start setting new weights and start earning new bonds.